dof-dss/tech-docs-template/README.md

-# Tech Docs Template
+# DSS Tech Docs Template

-The Tech Docs Template is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.
+The Tech Docs Template is a [Middleman template][mmt] that you can use to build technical documentation using a DSS style.
+It is a variation of the GOV.UK Tech Docs Template.

 This repo is the template used to generate new sites.
-The generated site uses HTML, CSS, JS and images from the [tech docs gem](https://github.com/alphagov/tech-docs-gem).
+The generated site uses HTML, CSS, JS and images from the [tech docs gem](https://github.com/dof-dss/tech-docs-gem).

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:

-- identify itself as being part of GOV.UK
-- use the crown or GOV.UK logotype in the header
-- use the GDS Transport typeface
-- suggest that it’s an official UK government website if it’s not

 👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].